LaunchCode-Education-Archived/csharp-web-development/src/chapters/introduction-and-setup/setup.rst

 operating systems.
 The SDK provides the runtime environment and the virtual machine for compiling and running C# programs.

-Starting with .NET 5, in November of 2020, the terms Core and Framework will disappear as there becomes just one version of .NET that is based on .NET Core.
+Starting with .NET 5, in November of 2020, the terms *Core and Framework* have been deprecated.
+There is now just one version of .NET that is based on .NET Core.

 .NET Core also notably contains the base class libraries.
 This is the built-in code that takes care of common programming items,